Chris2011/minifierbeans/Readme.md

 ## NetBeans Compatibility

-Version < 2.3.0 is compatible to NetBeans 8.2
-Version >= 2.5.1 is compatible to Apache NetBeans >= 9.0
+Version < 2.3.0 is compatible to NetBeans 8.2 (Which is not supported anymore) Version >= 2.5.1 is compatible to Apache NetBeans >= 9.0

 Plugin is available at http://plugins.netbeans.org/plugin/49666/minifierbeans